-MR CAIN (Ginninderra) (4.57): I want to thank Ms Barry, as many have in this place this afternoon, for bringing this motion and also for working in a collegiate manner with the other members of this Assembly to come up with what looks to be an agreed motion.
-I also want to acknowledge the community representatives in the gallery and thank you for your interest and support, and, more importantly, thank you for what you do for our community.
+MR CAIN (Ginninderra) (4.57): I want to thank Ms Barry, as many have in this place this afternoon, for bring this motion and also for working in a collegiate manner with the other members of this Assembly to come up with what looks to be an agreed and amended motion.
+I also want to acknowledge the community representatives in the gallery and thank you for your interest and support, and more importantly, thank you for what you do for our community.
 What Ms Barry's motion goes to is to make sure you can continue to do that with confidence and with certainty of the services you provide to Canberrans.

-Obviously funding uncertainty is one of the things that we hear often about, and also the notification period is often something that is a challenge to our community organisations.
-Again, it is on the government to keep clear communication and timely communication with our community organisations, and if something is going to change, the sooner they know, the better.
+So, to ensure funding decisions-obviously funding uncertainty is one of the things that we hear often about, and also the notification period is often something that is a challenge to our community organisations.
+Again, that is on the government to keep our community organisations in clear communication and timely communication, and if something is going to change, the sooner they know, the better.

-I do want to thank Ms Barry for bringing this motion, and the speakers this afternoon have covered the field extremely well.
-I do thank them all for their contribution.
-In my relatively new portfolio of housing services, I want to touch on one particular organisation-and, in a way, I speak to my most recent engagement with this important topic of addressing the homelessness situation in our city, and that was the Barnardos Australia event, the national Youth Homelessness Matters Day, which was held last month in Dickson.
+I do want to thank Ms Barry for bringing this motion and the speakers this afternoon have covered the field extremely well.
+I do thank them all for their contribution, but I do want, in my relatively new portfolio of housing services, to touch on one particular organisation, and in a way, I speak to my most recent engagement with this important topic of addressing the homelessness situation in our city.
+That was the Barnardos Australia event, the national Youth Homelessness Matters Day, which was held last month in Dickson.
 I am really grateful for an acknowledgement email and a thankful email I received from Barnardos Australia for my attendance and the indication of the support I gave on behalf of the Canberra Liberals for their important projects.

-The important project, in particular, that really raises the very issues at the heart of Ms Barry's motion is the fate of the Our Place Youth Foyer.
-At Barnardos Australia, Our Place Youth Foyer provides not just medium-term accommodation for youth with a homelessness crisis situation, but it provides them access to education, employment pathways and mentoring.
-So it actually helps our homeless youth take the next step as well, and to find a place of safety and shelter for them, which is so important.
+The important project, in particular, that really raises the very issues at the heart of Ms Barry's motion, is the fate of the Our Place Youth Foyer.
+At Barnardos Australia Our Place Youth Foyer provides not just medium-term accommodation for youth with a homelessness crisis situation, but it provides access to education, to employment pathways and to mentoring.
+So it actually helps our homeless youth take the next step as well, to find a place of safety and shelter for them, which is so important.
 I want to thank the organisations represented in the gallery who do that for various parts of our community and I want to thank you for that.

-But to actually help people find their next life where they do not need crisis accommodation, where they find a career, where they find a place in the community where they are no longer at risk, I think that is a very, very worthy goal in addition to that immediate support that some of our community need.
+To actually help people find their next life where they do not need crisis accommodation, where they find a career, where they find a place in the community where they are no longer at risk, I think that is a very, very worthy goal in addition to that immediate support that some of our community need.
 I am just going to read from this acknowledging email from Barnardos Australia: